Compliance

 Awareness and use of compliance consultation desks Improvement in compliance questionnaire responses

-• Awareness of compliance consultation desks: 90% (up 3% YoY)
+• Awareness of compliance consultation desks: 89%(roughly the same as in the previous year)

-• Ease of use of compliance consultation desks
+• Ease of use of compliance consultation desks: 83%

 No. of serious legal violations 0 violations per year 0 violations